Background Information on Global Country

 Humanitarian and Event of the Year Awards at the 2003 CCMA’s.
 Affiliations International Director, North American Country Music Associations International, based out of Pigeon Forge, Tennessee.
 Currently

-Association, US.
-Has served as a judge at many
+Has served as a judge at many talent competitions:

-talent contests Colgate Competitions in Tennessee Hank Snow Competitions in Bridge Water, Nova Scotia
+- Colgate Competitions in Tennessee - Hank Snow Competitions in Bridge Water, Nova Scotia

 Continues

-to work closely with Alberta Music, encouraging emerging artists to be
+to work closely with Alberta Music and the Association of Country Music in Alberta, encouraging emerging artists to be

 members and reap the rewards of what is offered.
 Encouragement is also